pochtalon/task-management-sys/README.md

 ## 📜 Project description:

-One app to rule them all,<br />
+>One app to rule them all,<br />
-one app to find them,<br />
+>one app to find them,<br />
-One app to bring them all<br />
+>One app to bring them all<br />
-and in the darkness bind them.<br />
+>and in the darkness bind them.<br />

-Each Dark Lord needs the system for effectively managing his campaign.<br /> The all-seeing Eye System allows you split your main campaign to different projects with own name, description, dates of starting and ending.
-Also, you can follow for its status. <br />
+Each Dark Lord needs the system for effectively managing his campaign.<br /> The all-seeing Eye System allows you split your main campaign to different `projects` with own `name`, `description`, `dates` of starting and ending.
+Also, you can follow for its `status`. <br />
 The base for all achievements is building your own dream-team.
-The email/password access closes whole structure from average people, nicknames are needed for convenient communication between groups and role model makes variable access for your team to your plans. <br />
+The `email/password` access closes whole structure from average people, `nicknames` are needed for convenient communication between groups and `role` model makes variable access for your team to your plans. <br />
 For the best ruling of project flowing was applied the best strategy: divide and conquer.
-Creating flexible separated structure of tasks allows you to be prepared for any challenges on your way.
+Creating flexible separated structure of `tasks` allows you to be prepared for any challenges on your way.
-Each task has a set of attributes for better control.
-Main of those is assignee, a person-executant who would be responsible for success or fail of this job.
+Each `task` has a set of attributes for better control.
+Main of those is `assignee`, a person-executant who would be responsible for success or fail of this job.
-The fields "status" and "dueDate" have to give some hints to assignee about his destiny, depending on the task result.
-But also you should remember: clear task description will bring closer you to your aims. <br />
+The fields `status` and `dueDate` have to give some hints to `assignee` about his destiny, depending on the task result.
+But also you should remember: clear task `description` will bring closer you to your aims. <br />
-Comments allow your team to help each other improve their skills and faster finished the work. <br />
+`Comments` allow your team to help each other improve their skills and faster finished the work. <br />
-The last system feature is using attachments: different files, that connected with a task and are stored somewhere in Palantir-cloud.
+The last system feature is using `attachments`: different files, that connected with a task and are stored somewhere in Palantir-cloud.
 It could be added by any team-mate for sharing info, ideas and approaches for solving task issues. <br />
-And the last sweet, but only for you, is label marked system for grouping tasks by only you needed and understood criteria. <br />
+And the last sweet, but only for you, is `label` marked system for grouping tasks by only you needed and understood criteria. <br />

 Build plans, achieve goals and with this app whole world is at your feet!